 The Immigration and Nationality Act, or INA, was created in 1952 by the McCarran-Walter bill of 1952, Public Law No. 82-414.
 The Act has been amended many times over the years but is still the basic body of immigration law.

 In 2018, immigration laws and procedures are being changed, updated, modified or replaced constantly.
-In addition, there are limitations of the number of immigrant and nonimmigrant visas granted by the US Government.
-For example, H1-B temporary worker visas are limited to 65,000 a year.
-Permanent Immigration is presently limited to 140,000 people per year immigrants.
+In addition, there are limitations of the number of immigrant and non-immigrant visas granted by the U.S. Government.
+For example, H1-B temporary worker visas are limited to 65,000 a year, with an additional 20,000 visas reserved for holders of U.S. earned master’s (or higher) degrees.
+Permanent immigration is presently limited to 140,000 people per year.
 Yet as many as 6 million people will apply for a visa to be in the United States.
-Today it is becoming even more challenging to accomplish individual or corporate sponsorship goals.
+For these reasons, it’s become even more challenging to accomplish individual or corporate sponsorship goals.

 Call today to learn more.